-When there isn’t a Thousand Trails or Harvest Host around, we check out Passport America, which is $44 a year, and gives us 50% off at many RV parks that are listed on their website.
-We haven’t used this one much, but it is a good supplemental membership to have for certain areas, and paid for itself with the one stay in Little Rock where we had an electric site for $11 a night.
+When there isn’t a Thousand Trails or Harvest Hosts around, we check out Passport America, which is $44 a year, and gives us 50% off at many RV parks that are listed on their website.
+We have only used this one twice, but it is a good supplemental membership to have for certain areas, and paid for itself with the one stay in Little Rock where we had an electric site for $11 a night.
 We also stayed at Kaibab Paiute Indian Reservation Campground in Fredonia, AZ for $12.50 a night for a full hook-up site with the PA discount!
 If you want to get a Passport America membership, enter our referral code, C-711961, and we will get some months free on our membership too!

 I recently purchased a Boondockers Welcome membership for $25 a year, that we have yet to use, but expect to get more use out of when we are in those states that don’t have Thousand Trails or Encore parks that are in our membership.
 With this membership, you get access to a list of other RVers who have land and list that they could host you in your RV for a few nights.